New Statement

 How New is different:

-block construct
+Block construct

 Some objects use #Null for special effects.
 For example, the class menu uses it to show a separator.
-Because of how frequently this occurrs, ViviFire has a special symbol equivalent to #Null.
-You can use a vertical bar (|) with optional hyphens (-) after it as an argument.
+ViviFire lets you use a vertical bar (|) as an alternative to #Null when passed as an argument. you can also write one or more hyphens after this symbol to help it show better.
 There is no limit on the number of hyphens, but this manual usually uses 4 hyphens (|----).

 Changes in syntax with @Option